TWB0109/PDots/README.md

 * the colorscheme may be achieved with ```wal --theme <path_to_the_json_colorscheme>```

 # installation:
-idk, install them yourself, I'm to lazy for that ❤
+idk, install them yourself, I'm too lazy for that ❤